Careers360 Logo

 Answer:

-In the harvested crop, the grain seeds need to be separated from the chaff.
-This process is called threshing.
+The cutting and gathering of food crop after its maturation is called maturation.
+The process of beating out grains from the harvested crop plant is called threshing.
 This is carried out with the help of a machine called ‘combine’ which is, in fact, a harvester as well as a thresher.

 Farmers with small holdings of land do the separation of grain and chaff by winnowing

 Q5.
-Explain how fertilisers are different from manure.
+Explain how fertilizers are different from manure.

 Answer: